Car Accidents

 Chicago Car Accident Attorney

-There were nearly 6.4 million auto accidents in the United States in 2015.
-The financial cost of these accidents is a staggering 230 billion dollars.
-249 million people were injured in car accidents in 2015 and approximately 43,000 people were killed in 2015.
-This amounts to 115 people a day or one every 13 seconds.
-Teenagers comprise the largest percentage of drivers involved in car accidents in the state of Illinois.
+Nearly 6.4 million auto accidents occurred in the United States in 2015, costing a staggering $230 billion.
+That year, 2.49 million people suffered injuries in car accidents, and approximately 43,000 lives were lost, an average of 115 each day, or one every 13 seconds.
+Teenagers make up the largest percentage of drivers involved in fatal car accidents in Illinois.

-The financial and emotional toll an auto accident can take on a person's life can be devastating.
-For this reason, it is important you retain competent, aggressive and knowledgeable representation following a car accident.
-At Leonard Law Group, our team of car accident attorneys in Chicago share decades of legal experience, and can capably handle a wide variety of car accident cases.
-Since 1996, we’ve collected more than $750,000,000 on behalf of our clients and have established a track record of success.
+Car accidents can impact your life both financially and emotionally.
+After an accident, you need competent, aggressive, and knowledgeable representation to pursue your best possible outcome.
+At Leonard Law Group, our team of car accident attorneys in Chicago brings decades of legal experience and can manage a wide variety of car accident cases.
+Since 1996, we have collected more than $1,000,000,000 for our clients and built a strong track record.

 Contact Leonard Law Group for a case review with our Chicago car accident lawyer today!
 Spanish-speaking services are available.

-Determining the cause of an accident is key in proving liability and recovering maximum compensation.
-Regardless of the cause, you should not be left holding the bills if your injuries were caused by another person's negligence or recklessness.
+Determining the cause of an accident is key to proving liability and recovering maximum compensation.
+If another person's negligence or recklessness caused your injuries, you should not be left with the bills.

 Common causes of auto accidents include: